Allerdale: Politics

-Elections to the borough council are held every four years with 49 councillors being elected from 23 wards.
-No party has had a majority on the council since Labour lost their majority at the 2003 election.
-As of the 2019 election, the council is jointly administered by the Conservative Party and independents.
-Since March 2021 the leader of the council has been Mark Johnson, a Conservative.
+Elections to the borough council were held every four years with 49 councillors being elected from 23 wards.
+No party had a majority on the council since Labour lost their majority at the 2003 election.
+From the 2019 election until abolition in 2023, the council was jointly administered by the Conservative Party and independents.
+From March 2021 to March 2023 the leader of the council was Mark Johnson, a Conservative.

 Derwent 7 parishes

 The Derwent 7 Community Led Planning Group was set up in 2007 by the town and parish councils of Above Derwent, Bassenthwaite, Borrowdale, Keswick, St John's, Castlerigg and Wythburn, Threlkeld and Underskiddaw, with funding from Allerdale Borough Council, and was still in existence in 2017.
 It had four subgroups including one on transport, and a co-ordinating "Cluster group".

 The term "Derwent Seven Parishes" is used in defining the collecting scope of Keswick Museum, as Keswick is at the heart of the area covered by these parishes.

 A map illustrating the area of the parishes is included in an appendix to a document produced by Sustainable Keswick.